 During the excavations which took place between 1996 and 1998, a decision was taken to recreate the cairn around the chamber of Listoghil.
 To accomplish this, the 1830's field-walls were dismantled and removed and placed within the circle at Listoghil.
 It seems that no-one had a clear plan of how this was to be accomplished and the restoration project took a number of years.
 Eventually a passage thirteen meters in length and two meters wide was created using gabions—stone filled wire baskets—creating a modern entrance which follows the axis of the chamber.
 A large open space was left around the chamber, which was stabilized with a concrete base, leaving the monument free-standing.

 The reconstruction remains controversial.
 Because no sockets of orthostats or passage stones were discovered, there is no information about the original construction around the entrance to the monument.
 Three large boulders which were discovered outside the entrance to the chamber may be the remains of an original entry feature or possibly an earlier monument.
 I would suggest that Listoghil had a V or funnel-shaped entrance like that found at Cairn L in Loughcrew and Kercado in Brittany.

-Samhain Sunrise Event
+The Listoghil Sunrise Event

 The modern passage which is about ten meters long leads into an open area formed of gabions.
 This restoration was an attempt to display the chamber as both free-standing and surrounded by a cairn.
 The underneath of the huge capstone is tilted at 6° above horizontal.
 This angle is achieved by sandstone packing stones which were used to prop up the capstone.
 The light of the rising sun on the mornings at the end of October is captured under the capstone, which turns an intense golden colour.
-The triangular blocking stone in the doorway of the chamber casts a long, thin spear of shadow more than a meter long, which bisects this panel of sunlight.
+The triangular blocking stone in the doorway of the chamber casts a thin spear of shadow more than a meter long, which bisects this panel of sunlight.
 As the sun rises in the sky, the shadow shortens into a triangle until finally it merges into the back-stone.
-The effect lasts until the sun rises above the angle of the tilted roof-slab, and is cut off by the modern cairn.
+The effect lasts until the sun rises above the angle of the tilted roof-slab, and is soon cut off by the modern cairn.